merenlab/merenlab.org/_includes/_mentorship_data.md

 a rare disease, life changes irreversibly.

 This personal experience convinced me that this is the true power of this survey.
-The power of this survey is not the opportunities it enables for data analyses or summary of positive or negative experiences as a function of categories the survey fits people into.
-It is the words of those who lived these experiences, and the power and the magnitude of those words that can convince us to the importance of working towards an ideal where all mentee-mentor experiences are positive or very positive, and that there is a lot more to do to achieve that.
+The power of this survey is not the opportunities for data analyses or summary of positive or negative experiences as a function of categories the survey fits people into.
+It is the words of those who lived these experiences, and the power and the magnitude of those words that can convince us the importance of working towards an ideal where all mentee-mentor experiences are positive or very positive, and that there is a lot more to do to achieve that.

-This section stil exists as I managed to fight off the desire to delete everything I’ve done until this realization, and let the text continue to try to offer a general summary of the data for posterity before leaving you with [the words of early career
+This section still exists as I managed to fight off the desire to delete everything I’ve done until this realization, and let the text continue to try to offer a general summary of the data for posterity before leaving you with [the words of early career